-The DMO Accounting Officer was supported during 2022-2023 by the DMO Managing Board and then the Advisory Board (the Board) which, in addition to the DMO Accounting Officer, is comprised of:
+The DMO Accounting Officer was supported during 2024-2025 by the Advisory Board (the Board) which, in addition to the DMO Accounting Officer, comprised:

-- Dame Sue Owen (from 13 June 2022) Non-executive Chair - Dame Sue was a civil servant for 30 years, including 14 years at HM Treasury.
-Amongst other things, she worked on fiscal policy and debt management policy at HM Treasury.
+Dame Sue Owen

+Non-executive Chair - Dame Sue was a civil servant for 30 years, including 14 years at HM Treasury.
+Amongst other things, Dame Sue worked on fiscal policy and debt management policy at HM Treasury.
 Dame Sue has previously held senior roles at the Foreign and Commonwealth Office, Department for International Development and Department for Work and Pensions.
-Most recently she served as the Permanent Secretary at the Department for Digital, Culture Media and Sport, from 2013 to 2019.
-She has other current roles, including nonexecutive director at Pantheon International plc and Serco plc. - Jo Whelan Deputy Chief Executive and Co-Head of Policy and Markets; - Jim Juffs Chief Operating Officer; - Jessica Pulay Co-Head of Policy and Markets; - Tom Josephs (until 13 June 2022) Non-executive HM Treasury representative; - Ruth Curtice (from 15 September 2022) Non-executive HM Treasury representative; - Paul Fisher
+Most recently Dame Sue served as the Permanent Secretary at the Department for Digital, Culture Media and Sport, from 2013 to 2019.
+Dame Sue has other current roles, including non-executive director at Pantheon International plc and Serco plc.

+DMO Chief Executive Officer and Accounting Officer (from 1 July 2024);

+Co-Head of Policy and Markets (until 30 June 2024);